 If you’re able to empathise with other people, then you’re giving other people a chance to open up and share their feelings with you.

 Fully controlling your emotions is not something you will ever be able to achieve, but your thoughts are another matter.
 You can’t control how you feel, but you can control your reaction towards these emotions.

-You can do this by concentrating on the thought itself and not succumbing to being a victim to your emotions.
+You can do this by concentrating on the thought itself and not succumbing to your emotions.
 By doing so, you can harmonize your thoughts and actions to match with your goals and vision.

 Keep your thoughts in order and evaluate the situation without letting your emotions affect you.
-The best method of doing that is by thinking thoroughly before you speak or act; this way you can avoid making a permanent decision based on a temporary emotion.
+The best method here is thinking thoroughly before you speak or act.
+This way you can avoid making a permanent decision based on a temporary emotion.

 To be clear, by apologising to another person, you don’t necessarily have to be in the wrong.
 You are just able to look past the situation and recognise the importance of greater things.